Digital Nomad Life in Dundee, Scotland

 What residency documents or visas did I need if I will be in Dundee for a while?

 "The type of visa or residency document you need to stay in Dundee, depends on the purpose and duration of your stay.
 If you are planning to study, you may need a Student visa.
 If you are planning to work, you may need a Skilled Worker visa.
 If you are visiting for tourism or business purposes for less than six months, you may not need a visa if you are from certain countries.
 However, you will need a Standard Visitor visa if you are visiting from a country that is not visa-exempt.
 If you are planning to stay for a longer period, you may need to apply for a Temporary Worker visa or a Family visa if you have a family member who is a British citizen or settled in the UK.
-It's important to check the UK government's official website for the most accurate and up-to-date information," remarked one member in Dundee.
+It's important to check the UK government's official website for the most accurate and up-to-date information," explained one expat living in Dundee, Scotland.

 Get Quote